zeerakahmed/makhzan/README.md

 In some cases copyright free text has been digitally reproduced through the hard work of our collaborators.
 In such cases we have credited the appropriate people where possible in a `notes` field in the file's metadata, and we strongly encourage you to contact them before redistributing this text in any form.

-All other materials in this repository (such software, aggregated analyses and documentation) in the `/scripts`, `/stats` or `/templates` directory are licensed under the terms of the MIT license.
+All other materials in this repository (such as software, aggregated analyses and documentation) in the `/scripts`, `/stats` or `/templates` directory are licensed under the terms of the MIT license.

 If you feel any material has been included in this repository erroneously and/or copyright arrangements have not been respected, please file an issue on this repository or get in touch [through our website](https://matnsaz.net/en/contact).